 1. Katy Perry

 Katy Perry took the first judge’s seat on ABC’s revived American Idol in exchange for a massive paycheck.
-The pop star will earn a whopping $25 million for serving on the panel of the reality TV singing competition.
+The pop star earned a whopping $25 million for serving on the panel of the reality TV singing competition.

 The huge salary, which the network reportedly agreed to in order to secure a big name for the show, is millions more than any judge previously earned on the original Idol.